 - Dried fruits: These add extra sweetness, texture and flavour.
 I used dried cranberries for this batch.
 I have previously used raisins, coconut flakes and torn dried apricots too.

-The ratio of 6 parts of dry items to 1 part of wet items works amazingly for smaller batches too.
+The ratio of 6 parts of dry items to 1 part of wet items works amazingly for smaller batches, too.
 Going by this ratio, 1 cup of dry (oats and nuts) will approximately require 3 tablespoons of wet (oil and liquid sweetener).
-You can add more oil or more sweetener or make it 50/50.
+You can add more oil or more sweetener, or make it 50/50.

 You can make this differently by adding different groups of dried fruits, nuts and seeds each time you make it.
 I have used dried rose petals and chopped pistachios for added colour and taste.
 In an earlier batch, I stirred in some chocolate chips and cinnamon chips after the granola was completely cooled.

-The best way to store any granola is in an airtight container in a cool, dry place.
-A glass jar with a tight-fitting lid or a resealable plastic bag are good options for storing granola.
-You can also store granola in the refrigerator or freezer to extend its shelf life, but be sure to use an airtight container to prevent moisture and freezer burn.
-When stored properly, granola can last for up to several weeks.
+- The best way to store granola is in an airtight container in a cool, dry place.
+A glass jar with a tight-fitting lid or a resealable plastic bag is also a good option for storing granola.

 Whisk the wet ingredients together in a bowl before adding to the dry ingredients.
-This will help in getting uniform texture and taste.
+This will help in getting a uniform texture and taste.

 There are a few reasons why your granola may taste bitter:

-Over-toasting: If the granola is toasted for too long or at too high of a temperature, it can become bitter.
+Over-toasting: If the granola is toasted for too long or at too high a temperature, it can become bitter.

 Burnt nuts or seeds: This can happen if you add more nuts than oats.